crhall-writing/crhall-writing.github.io/about.md

 i just like to write, man.

-enjoy--and if you'd like to reach me, email: crhall.writing@gmail.com
+enjoy---and if you'd like to reach me, email: crhall.writing@gmail.com